Finiteness of 3D higher spin gravity Landscape: Swampland constraints on HS gravity Landscape

 \subsection{Finiteness of AdS$_{3}$ Landscape}

-The Swampland constraint on the number of massless modes is manifested by an upper bound on the rank of the possible gauge groups.
+The Swampland conjecture for the finiteness of the Landscape is often manifested by an upper bound on the rank of possible gauge groups.
 This has been verified for several\textrm{\ }theories in various\textrm{\ }dimensions \cite{C4, C6, C66}.
-Here, we test the validity of the BNMM Swampland constraint in AdS$ _{3} $/CFT$_{2}$\ and study the implications on the spectrum of higher spin theories.\textrm{\ }
+Here, we test the validity of this Swampland constraint in AdS$_{3}$/CFT$_{2}$\ and study the implications on the spectrum of higher spin theories.\textrm{\ } Given the two following: $\left( \mathbf{i}\right) $ a unitary 2D boundary CFT of AdS$_{3}$ gravity with left central charge $ c_{L}>0$; and $\left( \mathbf{ii}\right) $ a Kac-Moody algebra $\mathcal{G} _{L}$ of level \textrm{k}$_{L}$ realized on the left moving sector of the CFT $_{2}$ with central charge as: